connormeaton/connormeaton.github.io/_posts/12-05-20-making-stuff.md

   -
 ---

 My tele needed a case so I made one out mostly scrap materials lying around.
 I haven't made a physical thing in awhile and it reminded me how honest you have to be squaring edges.
-I hope to carry this lesson over and attempt to square my ideas so that they can be useful in the physical world.
+I hope to carry this lesson over and square my ideas so that they can be useful in the physical world.

 <a href="https://postimg.cc/XGkV3dQd" target="_blank"><img src="https://i.postimg.cc/1tL4GKFC/IMG-5788.jpg" alt="IMG-5788"/></a><br/><br/>